isomerpages/moe-yuyingsec/_useful-links/For Parents/eOpen House.md

 * **What subjects would my child take in Secondary 1?**

-Please refer to MOE’s website for subjects offered to Secondary 1 students: [https://moe.gov.sg/secondary/courses/](https://moe.gov.sg/secondary/courses/)
+Please refer to MOE’s website for subjects offered to Secondary 1 students:&nbsp;[https://moe.gov.sg/secondary/courses/](https://moe.gov.sg/secondary/courses/)

 * **What are the subjects offered at the Upper Secondary level?**